 Now You Know: Vos Estu: A Conversation About Early Jewish Food Sources in Toronto

 The COVID-19 Pandemic has sparked a major return to homesteading and more than ever, we are considering where our food comes from.
 This approach to food prep shares much in common with the early Jewish community’s way of life in Kensington Market, almost 100 years ago.
 Join OJA Executive Director Dara Solomon for a conversation with UofT Yiddish Doctoral student Miriam Borden and food scholar Joel Dickau about Toronto’s early Jewish culinary infrastructure.
-They will cover a range of topics including kosher chicken, ritual and regulations, and the move to the suburbs.
+They cover a range of topics including kosher chicken, ritual and regulations, and the move to the suburbs.

 Now You Know: Being Jewish During a Pandemic: What’s Lost | What’s Gained?

-Monday, May 25, 2020 | 4:00 PM – 5:00 PM
+Recorded live on Monday, May 25, 2020 | 4:00 pm EST

 Join the Ontario Jewish Archives for a webinar exploring how COVID-19 has impacted Jewish communal life.
-Stanford University PhD candidate Josh Tapper who is working to document the impact of COVID-19 on the Jewish community will be in conversation with Memorial University folklorist Jillian Gould.
-Moderated by OJA Executive Director Dara Solomon, Josh and Jillian will discuss how this unprecedented period of social isolation that has disrupted much of Jewish communal life, has also given rise to renewed connections to Jewish tradition and ritual in our homes.
+Stanford University PhD candidate Josh Tapper who is working to document the impact of COVID-19 on the Jewish community is in conversation with Memorial University folklorist Jillian Gould.
+Moderated by OJA Executive Director Dara Solomon, Josh and Jillian discuss how this unprecedented period of social isolation that has disrupted much of Jewish communal life, has also given rise to renewed connections to Jewish tradition and ritual in our homes.

 Art Out of the Archives: From Yiddish Theatre to Kung Fu Films to Contemporary Art

 Ontario Jewish Archives (OJA) Executive Director Dara Solomon and FENTSTER Curator Evelyn Tauben discuss the history of the Standard Theatre (at the north-east corner of Dundas and Spadina), the subject of their 2018 joint exhibition featuring multi-disciplinary Toronto artist Shellie Zhang.
 The theatre served as a cultural destination for both the Jewish and Chinese communities, opening as a Yiddish theatre in 1922 and five decades later presenting Chinese cinema as the Golden Harvest Theatre.
-Sharing materials pulled from the OJA collection as well as other private and public archives, the conversation will explore how the theatre connected Chinese and Jewish immigrants with their distinctive cultures and native languages.
+Sharing materials pulled from the OJA collection as well as other private and public archives, the conversation explores how the theatre connected Chinese and Jewish immigrants with their distinctive cultures and native languages.
 Discover the surprising backstory of this heritage building and how nearly 100 years after its opening, Zhang represented two significant cultural institutions through a much buzzed-about neon art installation.